Remote Code Analysis in ABAP Test Cockpit (ATC) – FAQ

 ATC provides general check infrastructure including standard checks for functional correctness and performance.
 CVA delivers additional security checks, which can be integrated into ATC.

 We recommend a really new system as ATC central system.
 The Solution Manager is currently based on a low SAP NetWeaver release (SolMan 7.2 is based on SAP NetWeaver 7.4).
+The minimum release for the central ATC system is SAP NetWeaver AS ABAP 7.51.
 Besides this you would need to upgrade Solution Manager system each time you want to apply new ATC checks, that is the unnecessary effort.

 Yes, the ATC is integrated into the ChaRM process.
 Just with the Solution Manager 7.2 the display of ATC results was improved.
 When the request is released by ChaRM, the results are displayed in the Solution Manager.